isomerpages/govtech-stp/_faq/1-main.md

 #### 17. What documentation do I need to present to the airline crew before I will be allowed to board a flight from China to Singapore?

-The traveller is required to produce a valid SafeTravel Pass, a negative COVID-19 swab test result, a return air ticket, and a valid visa (for visa-required passport holders) for pre-boarding checks.
+The traveller is required to produce a valid SafeTravel Pass, a negative COVID-19 PCR test result, a return air ticket, and a valid visa (for visa-required passport holders) for pre-boarding checks.
 Otherwise, he/she may be refused boarding.

 ### **Health Measures in Singapore**